SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/custom-logic.md

 5. The Joule prompt will be prefilled with `/cap-app-logic #srv/code/changeUrgencyDueToSubject.js`.
 After the prefilled command, use the following prompt to create the business logic.

     ```
-    Create a helper function named 'changeUrgencyDueToSubject' which checks the title of the incident is having urgent keyword and update the urgency_code field to High.
+    Check the title of the incident is having urgent keyword and update the urgency_code field to High.
     Ensure the data is array or wrap in an array.
+    Do not generate unused variables.
     ```

 6. Choose the **Send** icon.